Aid for Texas: Local groups providing supplies, meals after winter storm — here’s how to help

 The organization also has a warehouse facility in Grand Prarie, Texas, serving as a staging point for millions of pounds of donated food and other aid to go to those in need.

+“If another need arises, we’re certainly going to be ready to go,” Lloyd said.

 You can donate money and other supplies to help the effort at www.ob.org.
-Their number is 1-800-730-2537, if you’d like to donate supplies locally.
-You can deliver supplies to Operation Blessing’s location at 977 Centerville Turnpike.
+Their number is 1-800-730-2537 if you’d like to donate supplies locally.
+You can deliver supplies to Operation Blessing’s location at 977 Centerville Turnpike in Virginia Beach.

-Meanwhile, locally-based disaster relief organization Mercy Chefs will start to serve meals Friday in Dallas and Fort Worth.
+Meanwhile, locally-based disaster relief organization Mercy Chefs will start serving meals Friday in Dallas and Fort Worth.
 It’s also helping to provide clean drinking water to the state, after Texas issued a boil water advisory.
 Many people still didn’t have water because they didn’t have electricity.

+“We’ll be purifying over 400 gallons of water every hour,” said Gary LeBlanc, Mercy Chefs founder.
+“We’re working to do 5,000 meals for lunch and 5,000 meals for dinner.
+We’ll continue to expand that capacity as we get additional mobile kitchens and team members on site.”

-Mercy Chefs says they can serve more than 10,000 meals per day in Texas and will start by serving lunch on Friday, Feb.
-19, from a large mobile kitchen based at Gateway Church North Fort Worth Campus, located at 4209 Basswood Blvd.
-They’ll soon expand to lunch and dinner.
+Mercy Chefs started by serving lunch on Friday from a large mobile kitchen based at Gateway Church North Fort Worth Campus, located at 4209 Basswood Boulevard.

 To donate to Mercy Chefs, which recently served it 10 millionth meal, visit mercychefs.com/winter-storm.